JohnMcLear/ep_copy_paste_images/README.md

  - [ ] Consider file upload experience (if we want to provide that) (see https://github.com/JohnMcLear/ep_copy_paste_images/issues/3)
  - [ ] Fix copy/paste within editor creating multiple copies -- Currently if you copy/paste an image inside the pad it spams the image onto the pad multiple times.
  - [ ] Fix IE being able to resize image -- IE problems....
 Y'know...
+ - [ ] Fix mobile issue where mouseout never fires so resize is always shown

 #V2:
  - [ ] Investigate using shadow DOM